-Since 2004, he has served as spokesperson for the $25 billion chemistry industry in NJ and has been responsible for managing all public and media relations for CCNJ, member relations, and organized industry sponsored events, including the Council’s annual conferences.
-As issues manager, Elvin is responsible for ensuring that the industry’s priority issues, such as chemical plant security, energy, environment, and safety are properly executed, and that the industry’s interests are consistently shared with the appropriate state and local officials, and agencies on an ongoing basis.
+In 2004, Elvin joined the Council as its director of communications and issues management and served as spokesperson for the $25 billion chemistry industry in New Jersey.
+In 2021, Elvin was promoted to deputy executive director.
+He assists in overseeing the administration, programs, and strategic plan of the Council.
+In addition, he continues to oversee all public and media relations for CCNJ, member relations, and organized industry sponsored events, including the Council’s annual conferences.
+Elvin is responsible for ensuring that the industry’s priority issues, such as chemical plant security, energy, environment, and health and safety are properly executed, and that the industry’s interests are consistently shared with the appropriate state and local officials, and agencies on an ongoing basis.

 He regularly represents the Council on various committees, coalitions, and organizations, including the New Jersey Domestic Security Task Force’s Infrastructure Advisory Committee, and was a former member of the Board of the New Jersey Society for Environmental, Economic Development (NJ SEED).